Watchar-BossLa/brain-nectar-88/pull-request-description.md

 - Tested navigation between subjects using the SubjectSelector
 - Confirmed that mock data is displayed correctly on each subject page
 - Validated that all interactive elements are functional
+- Added unit tests for the GraphingCalculator component
+- Created comprehensive test plans for multi-subject functionality and the graphing calculator

 ## Screenshots